The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

 Basically, if you’re a parks all day type of person, choose a value resort, if you’re a parks part of the day and resort part of the day person choose a monorail resort.

-Our personal favorite monorail resort is Disney’s Grand Floridian Resort and Spa, and would pick to stay here over the other monorail resorts as a solo traveler.
+My personal favorite monorail resort is Disney’s Grand Floridian Resort and Spa, and would pick to stay here over the other monorail resorts as a solo traveler or a trip with my friends.

-Why the Grand Floridian Resort and Spa is Our Favorite?
+Why the Grand Floridian Resort and Spa is My Favorite?

 The resort has an elevated luxury feel over the other two monorail resorts, and you’re only one monorail stop from the Magic Kingdom!